 “I can’t explain it,” she replied.

-Even though this distinction is generally agreed upon, you will almost always find Version 2 in books and magazines – regardless of their country of origin.
-And, just to make it more confusing, print publications also tend to use single quotation marks.
+Even though most people agree with this distinction, you will almost always find Version 2 in books and magazines – regardless of their country of origin.
+But, just to make it more confusing, print publications tend to use single quotation marks.

 Upper or lower case?

-The general rule is that the first quoted word starts with an upper case letter, as in all the examples above.
+The general rule is that the first word inside quotation marks starts with an upper case letter, as in all the examples above.